 Questions to Ask Before Your First Appointment

 - How long have you been grooming professionally?
-Do you have certifications?

 - How do you handle anxious or reactive dogs?